 This blog represents the final step in my attempts to realise my recently-acquired dream of analysing and visualising football for a living.
 First came the Torquay-specific Twitter account, then the accompanying blog, followed by the diversification of the blog to cover the whole of League 2.
-The blog now covers all three divisions of the Football League on a regular basis, drawing on whatever data I can lay my hands on.
-This is interspersed with more detailed regular and ad hoc analyses at league, divisional and team level throughout the season.
+The blog now covers all three divisions of the Football League, drawing on whatever data I can lay my hands on.

 What this isn’t

-This isn’t the place to come for professionally rigorous standards of statistical analysis – I simply don’t have the time or the data to match the admirably scientific level of detail that some of those I follow are capable of (see my recommended links page for a shortlist of these).
+This isn’t the place to come for professionally rigorous standards of statistical analysis – I simply don’t have the time or the data to match the admirably scientific level of detail that some of those I follow are capable of.
 Nor is this is intended as a betting guide or a source of news or match reports – more established entities than I already have that angle very much sewn up.

 Have I seen your stuff somewhere else?

 You may well have – I’ve produced stuff for BT Sport, ITV, The Guardian, MSN, The FA, Yahoo!
 EuroSport, Paddy Power, Daily Mail, Evening Standard, The Football League Paper, Football Week, ShortList and on our own website: MatchStory.